isoaxe/cors-server/README.md

 ### Railway

 Navigate to the [`railway`](https://github.com/isoaxe/cors-server/tree/master/railway) directory and follow the steps within the `README.md` therein.
-Unfortunately the free monthly allowance gets reached after 500 hours (about 21 days) under the free [_Trial_](https://railway.app/pricing) plan, so best to go with Firebase.
+Unfortunately the free monthly allowance gets reached after 500 hours (about 21 days) under the free [_Trial_](https://railway.app/pricing) plan, so best to go with one of the other options.